Ebanflo42/Persistence/README.md

 # Persistence
 A topological data analysis library for Haskell.

-Relevant files: Util.hs, Matrix.hs, SimplicialComplex.hs, Testing.hs
+Relevant files: Util.hs, Matrix.hs, SimplicialComplex.hs, Persistence.hs, Testing.hs

 Compile Testing.hs with `ghc --make Testing.hs -threaded -rtsopts` and run with

     ./Testing +RTS -s -N<number of threads>

+The objective of the library is to provide users with functions for computing simplicial and persistent homology.
+These two are very related to each other, but the computation is very different (persistent homology doesn't use matrices, but simplicial homology doesn't use polynomials).

 Major TODOs:

-1) Debug homology computation.
+1) Implement barcode computation.
+(Persistence.hs)
-2) Implement persistence modules.
+2) Optimize filtration construction.
+(Persistence.hs)
+3) Debug Smith normal form.
+(Matrix.hs)

 Papers for learning about topological data analysis: